 The symptoms of anxiety and depression are very much related to each other.
 Certain individuals exhibit just one set of symptoms while others manifest both depression and anxiety symptoms at the same time.
 When this occurs, qi has become unbalanced and so the practitioner strives to strengthen the flow of qi more to correct this imbalance.

 For those suffering from depression and anxiety, they need to talk their doctor first before trying acupuncture treatment.
 These days, more and more doctors tend to have an open mind when it comes to acupuncture treatment because they see that it does have certain benefits when used as an adjunctive treatment to their own mainstream treatments.
-They have seen the ability of acupuncture in Vancouver to reduce the symptoms of depression and relax the mind without the need for addictive or toxic pills.
+They have seen the ability of acupuncture in Palm Harbor to reduce the symptoms of depression and relax the mind without the need for addictive or toxic pills.

 Select a qualified practitioner who is licensed and runs a well-maintained and clean clinic.